Things to Do in Sitka, Alaska: A Local's Complete 2026 Guide

 Sitka Wonders Merchandise

-If you connected with our tours or the film, we offer a small collection of shirts, fine-art prints, and our seasonal 16-month calendar.
-Many items support conservation partners and reflect the wildlife and ecosystems that make Sitka so special.
+If you connected with our tours or the film, we have a small collection of shirts, fine-art prints, and our 16-month wildlife calendar — most of which support our conservation partners.
+A more meaningful souvenir than most of what you'll find in the shops.

 Bringing something home isn’t just a souvenir — it’s a reminder of how this place made you feel.